pindjouf/BXL-Cyber-Camp/projects/monitoring_101/pers. docu/research.md

 ### Security
 **How can monitoring practices keep your system safe?**

-- You can automate alerts when there are too many failed authentication attempts
+- Automate alerts when there are too many failed authentication attempts.
 -

 ### The Commands